Staff

 Collection of the Historical Society of Princeton

-Sarah Taggart – Executive Director
+Elizabeth Monroe – Executive Director

 Eve has been charged with developing and expanding HSP’s programs and partnerships, as well as providing a fun and educational visitor experience, since May 2011.
-She manages the Visitor Services operation at Updike Farmstead, overseeing our Admissions Associates and Walking Tour Guides.
+She manages the Visitor Services operation at Updike Farmstead, overseeing Admissions Associates and Walking Tour Guides.
 She develops curriculum and teaches a wide range of education programming for schools throughout central New Jersey; in addition, she plans and teaches a menu of programs for adults and the general public at our site and in the community.
 Eve is also responsible for HSP’s community relations, managing all press, social media and public relations, as well as building collaborations with other non-profits and service organizations.
 Eve earned her BA at American University and her Certification for Teaching at the College of Saint Elizabeth; prior to joining HSP’s staff, she held positions at the Morris Museum and National Constitution Center.

 Stephanie Schwartz – Curator of Collections and Research